 net user Administrator /active:no

-If the corruption is not so deep, it can be repaired by linking the files to their correct destination by the check disk tool.
-Log in through built in Administrator account. (using the method above)
+If the corruption is not too deep, it can be repaired by linking the files to their correct destination using the check disk tool.
+Log in through the built-in Administrator account using the method provided above.

 - Click on Properties.

-Let the scan and it will automatically restart when finished.
-Now check logging in with your original account.
+Run the scan, and it will automatically restart when finished.
+Now, try logging in with your original account.
 If the issue persists, then move on to the next solution.

-Log in through built in Administrator account. (activate it if needed) as stated in steps above.
-An incorrect registry entry can mislead Windows from your profile location.
+Log in through the built-in Administrator account.
+Activate it if needed, as stated in the steps above.
+An incorrect registry entry can mislead Windows regarding your profile location.

 - Press Windows key + R. In the run window, type regedit and press Enter.
 Click Yes if the UAC warning appears.

-- In the left pane, double click on HKEY_LOCAL_MACHINE to expand it.
-Now click on Software under it.
-Similarly navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList
+- In the left pane, double-click on HKEY_LOCAL_MACHINE to expand it.
+Then, click on ‘Software’ located underneath it.
+Afterwards, navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList.

-- Under ProfileList in the left pane, locate the SID keys which are something like “S-1-5-21..some long number”.
-You will see two or more of these SID keys, probably one will have .bak at the end and other one will be without it.
-The one with .bak is the link to your inaccessible profile and there will be one other that is to the temporary profile you are currently using.
+- Under ‘ProfileList’ in the left pane, locate the SID keys, which resemble something like ‘S-1-5-21..some long number’.
+You will see two or more of these SID keys, likely one with ‘.bak’ at the end and another without it.
+The one with ‘.bak’ is the link to your inaccessible profile, and there will be another that links to the temporary profile you are currently using.